pawurb/mevlog-rs/README.md

 ## Supported EVM chains

 The project currently supports over 2k EVM chains by reading the metadata from [ethereum-list/chains](https://github.com/ethereum-lists/chains).
 But only a few chains display $USD txs prices from integrated [ChainLink oracles](https://docs.chain.link/data-feeds/price-feeds/addresses).
 I'm planning to work on improving the coverage.

+If you use it with an unsupported chain, explorer URL and currency symbol is not displayed.

 ## Project status